What is Sthan?

 The twist is on penalties.
 A Karnataka RERA circular dated 3 September 2020 had set the quarterly update due 15 days after quarter-end and imposed a "delay fee" — ₹10,000 for delays up to a month and ₹20,000 per month beyond that.
 In September 2025, the Karnataka High Court quashed that circular.
 The court held that the RERA Act contemplates penalty or interest, not a separately-invented "delay fee," and that such a fee requires explicit statutory backing it didn't have.
 For developers, the immediate effect is that Karnataka's specific monetary delay-fee mechanism is, as of late 2025, struck down and its penalty posture for late quarterly filing is legally unsettled — which is not the same as saying late filing is now free, since the underlying penalty and interest provisions of the Act remain.
 It's a live area to watch rather than a settled rule, and a clear illustration of why "what's the fine for a late update" can have a different answer in each state, and even change mid-year.

-The cross-state developer's real problem
+What is the cross-state developer's real problem?

 Put the three side by side and the divergences that matter jump out.
 Reporting cadence differs — MahaRERA wants the filing within 7 days of quarter-end, Karnataka's framework said 15.
 The certification model differs most of all: Maharashtra and Karnataka still require separate CA, architect and engineer certificates on the quarterly update, while Gujarat, from January 2025, lets developers self-report routine progress through a single Form 8 and reserves professional certificates mainly for fund withdrawal.
 And the penalty posture differs and shifts — Maharashtra ties reporting to a public grade, Gujarat allows late filing on a fee, and Karnataka's delay-fee mechanism was just struck down.